-- a. restrictive housing, correctional facility staff shall document the reasons they were placed in administrative restrictive housing. - b.
+- a.
+When inmates are placed in immediate restrictive housing, correctional facility staff shall document the reasons they were placed in administrative restrictive housing. - b.
 If placement in administrative restrictive housing exceeds 72 hours, placement must be reviewed by the correctional facility administrator.
 The correctional facility administrator shall document the review. - c.
 Placements in administrative restrictive housing must be reviewed at least every seven (7) days by the correctional facility administrator.
 The correctional facility administrator shall document the reason for release or continued placement if the placement exceeds 72 hours.